Grand Forks International Airport GFK

 in less than an hour; you can also take the daily Amtrak train between Grand Fork & Minot on to Williston.
 Amtrak runs daily trains between Grand Fork & Minot, and on to Williston (you may have to change trains).
 For more information visit: www.amtrak.com

-With 2 runways, and around 285K yearly passengers, Grand Forks Airport is presently served by a number of airlines, offering increasing numbers of flights to some major U.S. hubs, with convenient connections.
+With 2 runways, and about 262,000 passengers in 2016, Grand Forks Airport is presently served by a number of airlines, offering increasing numbers of flights to some major U.S. hubs, with convenient connections.

 Grand Forks International Airport has one passenger terminal.